LerkkaP/ecommerce-flask/README.md

 This project is an exercise for the course Databases and Web Programming at the University of Helsinki.
 It simulates a luxury watch e-commerce platform.

+## Access the Deployed App

+The deployed version of this app can be accessed [here](https://ecommerce-flask.fly.dev/).

 ## Features

 - **User accounts**: Users can create accounts to log in and access additional functionalities.